 During the modernisation work, at least half of the exhibition space, including many highlights of the collections, will be accessible at all times.
 To see all of the exhibits in the 25,000 square metres of open areas, you would have to walk 9 kilometres.
 So it's worth coming often.
 You can see something new every time.

 We will be showing you many entirely new exhibitions, and are updating others.
-Our teams of curators, exhibition designers, media planners, architects and craftsmen are currently finalising the details for the following areas, which will open in 2020: Atomic Physics, Bridges and Hydraulic Engineering, Chemistry, Federal President's Prize, Electronics, Foucault's Pendulum, Tech and Tinkering Lab, Photography and Film, Health, Historic Aviation (1918–1945), Kids' Kingdom, Energy - Motors, Agriculture and Nutrition, Mathematics, Model Railway, Modern Aviation, Musical Instruments, Classical Optics, Astronautics, Robotics, Image Script Codes, TUMLab.
+Our teams of curators, exhibition designers, media planners, architects and craftsmen are currently finalising the details for the following areas, which will open in 2021: Atomic Physics, Bridges and Hydraulic Engineering, Chemistry, Federal President's Prize, Electronics, Foucault's Pendulum, Tech and Tinkering Lab, Photography and Film, Health, Historic Aviation (1918–1945), Kids' Kingdom, Energy - Motors, Agriculture and Food, Mathematics, Model Railway, Modern Aviation, Musical Instruments, Classical Optics, Astronautics, Robotics, Image Script Codes, TUMLab.

 Under Insights you can get an advance look at selected exhibition concepts.
 Share the excitement as we look ahead to the most modern Deutsches Museum ever!